dvdsgl/csharp-in-style/README.md

 var person = new Person() { Name = "Bob", Age = 75 };
 ```

-In general, expression should be on a separate line, and every line should end with a comma `,`:
+In general, each expression should be on a separate line, and every line should end with a comma `,`:

 ```csharp
 // Very nice collection initializer.